emtpb/plutho/README.md

 ```json
 "python.envFile": "${workspaceFolder}/.env"
 ```
-The .env file needs to contain the following variables
+The .env file needs be in the workspace directory and has to contain the following variables
 ```
 piezo_fem_simulation_path=path-to-file
 piezo_fem_plot_path=path-to-file